 The latest release of InDesign CC has certainly improved the web and ePublishing design experience for users, with better capabilities for setting up web-friendly layouts and exporting to interactive formats.
 However, Affinity Publisher has put the modern web design process at the heart of its interface.

-You can choose from a wide range of screen size options, which include all mass-market up-to-date devices.
+You can choose from a wide range of screen size options, which include all recent mass-market devices.
 You can also choose to design specifically for Web or Devices, each of which contains a wide range of pre-saved formats to choose from, including an updated catalogue of iPhone, Apple Watch, iPad, Nexus, and Kindle screen sizes.

 It’s More Progressive Than InDesign... in Some Ways